trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal/publishing-on-the-dal.md

    }
    ```

-1. Using the values of the commitment and proof from the previous command, post the certificate to layer 1 with this command, being sure to set the slot number that you are using:
+1. Using the values of the commitment and proof from the previous command, post the certificate to layer 1 with this command, being sure to set the slot number that you are using and replacing `my_wallet` with your Octez client alias of your address:

    ```bash
    commitment="sh1u3tr3YKPDYUp2wWKCfmV5KZb82FREhv8GtDeR3EJccsBerWGwJYKufsDNH8rk4XqGrXdooZ"